marcusanthonylorenzo/boxing-simulator/README.md

 - User's attributes are dictated by questionnaire
 - Dashboard tracks wins and losses, ranking, basic info.

+### Technologies Used:
+  - React 18
+  - Axios
+  - CSS/SCSS
+  - Chart.js
+  - MongoDB Atlas
+  - Express/Node
+  - Postman
+  - Git Version Control

-### Major Project MVP Components:
+### MVP Components:
-- Front End:
   - Dashboard / Home Gym Page
-  - Boxing Ring Page
+  - Fight Night Page
   - Boxer Profiles (User or CPU same)
-  - Rankings
-  - Options Module
   - Training Module
-  - End Of Round Module
+  - End Of Round Options Module

-- Logic:
-  - Fight Engine
-  - Ranking System (Adjust after every fight)
-  - DamageHandler (Head and Body if (0) knockout() : engage())
-  - Randomizer (target, min range, max range) for fight engine, boxer.props, and commentary

-- Back End:
-  - Save User Boxer (and subsequent career)
-  - Persist Lists of Opponent Boxers.

-### Collections: All these are similar but group different related values based on component needs.
+### Collections:
-  - pbp: an array of objects containing the boxers overall engagement.
+  - `pbp` aka "Play-by-Play": an array of objects containing the boxers overall engagement.
 The attacker, defender, round, and total damage.
+  - `finalTotals`: an array holding objects that document the total accumulative values of match-winning data.
-  - punchCount: an array of objects containing each back-and-forth trade in the pbp.
+  - `punchCount`: an array of objects containing each back-and-forth trade in the pbp.
 Similar to pbp in bite sized pieces.
     -Boxer objects contain punchCount key (how many punches thrown in that exchange), damage or total damage from that exchange.
-  - dmgTracker: also an array of objects that hold values in the roundCount, engagementCount (the number of initiated), exchangeCount (sorted list of fight sequences), and dmgScale (originally intended to scale the damage in a percentage later)
+  - `dmgTracker`: also an array of objects that hold values in the roundCount, engagementCount (the number of initiated), exchangeCount (sorted list of fight sequences), and dmgScale (originally intended to scale the damage in a percentage later)

-### Features to implement (in order of importance):
+### Pending features to implement (in order of importance):
-- Head and Body Image with colorized indicators
 - Graphs to show punch stats round-by-round
 - Graphs to show punch stats total post-Fight
+- Judges Decision Scorecard
+- User Input boxes to customize and test different events.

 ## Here is a slightly overwhelming, but all-in-one diagram that helps me visualize the process: